hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

   https_keypairs_reload_interval: 0s
   acme: {}
 ```
-`nodename` is the name that will be displayed inside the `Resources` page.
+`nodename` is the name that will be displayed on the `Resources` page.
 `cluster_name` usually is the name of your domain by convention and cannot be changed later.
 `rp_id` and `public_addr` are your domain address that will be used to access Teleport.